Big Pigeon in Southwest Iowa

 With the benefit of hindsight, many military historians now believe the costly Gilbert and Palau islands operations should have been avoided.
 Most would agree that the Marshall and Mariana islands operations were necessary.

-• The The Beach at Tarawa header photo is courtesy of the National World War II Museum in New Orleans, LA.
+• The Beach at Tarawa header photo is courtesy of the National World War II Museum in New Orleans, LA.

 • The WWII - The Central Pacific map was found at https://www.ibiblio.org/hyperwar/USA/USA-P-Strategy/Strategy-22.html.